kaascevich/kaascevich.github.io/src/content/posts/series/language/aurora-part-2.md

 [8/14] Emitting module CasePaths
 ```

 Aaaaand it just hangs there.
-We've successfully thrown the compiler into an
+We have successfully managed to throw the Swift
-infinite loop. 🎉
+compiler into an infinite loop. 🎉

 I think I know what the issue is: we're using computed properties to make our
 parsers, but by trying to parse an `Expression` within an `Expression`, we're